antmarasia/RockTracks/README.md

 # Rock Tracks

 The Rock Tracks app displays a list of rock tracks from the iTunes store.
 The list shows the album art, track name, artist name and the price.
 Clicking on the table cell will segue to show more detail.
 The same info as before is show plus the duration and the release date.
 There is also a more details button that will open your web browser to the tracks page on iTunes.
+The play button will play a preview of the selected track.

 # TODO